verlab/sl_sentence_segmentation/README.md

-# Video Segmentation in Brazilian Sign Language
+# Sign Language Video Segmentation

 Implementation and evaluation of models for automatic segmentation of continuous sign language into sentence units.